Quiet Quitting: What It Really Means, Why It Happens, and What To Do Instead

 Figure 1.
 Global employee engagement over time.
 After steady increases in earlier years, engagement in the workspace has stalled since 2019.
 There is a clear slump in engagement during the pandemic in 2020.
 Source: Gallup (2025)

 The appeal for quiet quitting stems from a growing distrust between employees and the organizations they work for.
-After repeated rounds of layoffs, budget cuts, and restructurings, it has become clear to workers in may industries that their loyalty is not reciprocated—their relationship is simply transactional and often determined by broader market forces.
-The company usually won’t blink when it’s time for for layoffs, if market conditions push them in that direction.
+After repeated rounds of layoffs, budget cuts, and restructurings, it has become clear to workers in many industries that their loyalty is not reciprocated—their relationship is simply transactional and often determined by broader market forces.
+The company usually won’t blink when it’s time for layoffs, when market conditions push them in that direction.

 If companies preach the “we’re one big family” corporate culture, but dismiss employers overnight in the name of optimization, then employees, understandably, will stop playing along.
 Employers that engage in rounds of layoffs need to acknowledge this increasing erosion of trust.